muecoin/Guides/masternode_setup.md

 Next step is to setup the configuration files for the MUE daemon (client) Use the editor nano to edit the files.
 More experienced users may use other editors, but nano is an easy to use editor for new beginners and more experienced users alike.

-	cd .muecore
+	cd .monetaryunit
-	nano -w mue.conf
+	nano -w monetaryunit.conf

-write or copy the settings below to your `mue.conf` file:
+write or copy the settings below to your `monetaryunit.conf` file:

 	rpcuser=XXXXXXXXXXXXX
 	rpcpassword=XXXXXXXXXXXXXXXXXXXXXXXXXXXX